 Ale Checka is a teacher in Fort Worth ISD who’s been vocal about academic issues in the district, and she joined KERA's Miranda Suarez to give her take on what the state takeover should look like.

-You can hear the full conversation by clicking the 'listen' button above.
+These interview highlights have been edited for length and clarity.
+You can listen to the full conversation with Ale Checka by clicking the 'listen' button above.

 Miranda Suarez is a cohost of KERA's forthcoming talk show, NTX Now.
 Got a tip?
 Email her at msuarez@kera.org.